Minimum Distance Approach to Inference with Many Instruments

 \section{Abstract}

-\setstretch{1.2} I analyze a linear instrumental variables model with a single endogenous regressor in which the number of instruments is large.
-I construct a new minimum distance objective function that is motivated by an invariance property of the model, and I use it to derive three main results.
-First, I show that, with respect to a particular weight matrix, the minimum distance estimator is equivalent to the random effects estimator of \citet{ci04}, and that the estimator of the coefficient on the endogenous regressor coincides with the limited information maximum likelihood (\liml) estimator.
-Second, I show that this weight matrix is inefficient unless the errors are Normal, and I construct a new estimator based on the optimal weight matrix that is more efficient than \liml\ under many instrument asymptotics.
-Finally, I consider minimum distance estimation when the reduced-form coefficients may not satisfy a proportionality restriction.
-I show that the resulting estimator corresponds to a version of the bias-corrected two-stage least squares estimator.
-I use the minimum distance objective function to construct confidence intervals that remain valid when the proportionality restriction is violated.\\[1ex] \textbf{Keywords:}\ Instrumental Variables, Minimum Distance, Incidental Parameters, Random Effects, Many Instruments, Misspecification, Limited Information Maximum Likelihood, Bias-Corrected Two-Stage Least Squares.\\ \textbf{JEL Codes:} C13; C26; C36
+\setstretch{1.2} I analyze a linear instrumental variables model with a single endogenous regressor and many instruments.
+I use invariance arguments to construct a new minimum distance objective function.
+With respect to a particular weight matrix, the minimum distance estimator is equivalent to the random effects estimator of \citet{ci04}, and the estimator of the coefficient on the endogenous regressor coincides with the limited information maximum likelihood estimator.
+This weight matrix is inefficient unless the errors are normal, and I construct a new, more efficient estimator based on the optimal weight matrix.
+Finally, I show that when the minimum distance objective function does not impose a proportionality restriction on the reduced-form coefficients, the resulting estimator corresponds to a version of the bias-corrected two-stage least squares estimator.
+I use the objective function to construct confidence intervals that remain valid when the proportionality restriction is violated.